 After the fall of Saddam, Muqtada al-Sadr, a charismatic Iraqi cleric who comes from a powerful clerical dynasty, emerged as one of the country's most talked-about Shi'a leaders.
 Al-Sadr is the son of Grand Ayatollah Muhammad al-Sadr, who was killed in 1999 by agents presumed to be working for Saddam Hussein, thus becoming one of the major symbols of Shi'a resistance to the former regime.
-Al-Sadr -- who is believed to be around 30 years old [though some sources claim he is in his early 20s] -- lives in the holy Shi'a city of Al-Najaf.
+Al-Sadr -- who was believed to be around 30 years old [though some sources claim he is in his early 20s] -- lived in the holy Shi'a city of Al-Najaf.
 The controversy regarding his age was most likely started by opponents of al-Sadr trying to undermine his legitimacy.
-Al-Sadr is one of the most vocal critics of the U.S. occupation of Iraq.
-The leader of the Sadriyun Movement [Sadriun Movement], he insists US troops should leave the country immediately and that Iraqis be given an opportunity to create an Islamic state if they choose.
+Al-Sadr was one of the most vocal critics of the U.S. occupation of Iraq.
+The leader of the Sadriyun Movement [Sadriun Movement], he insisted US troops should leave the country immediately and that Iraqis be given an opportunity to create an Islamic state if they choose.

 On 18 July 2003 al-Sadr used a Friday sermon in Al-Najaf to denounce as "puppets" the members of Iraq's new U.S.-appointed Governing Council.
 He also announced his own plans to form a militia.
 Al-Sadr announced his new government during his sermon at Friday prayers in Al-Kufah on 10 October 2003.
 Muqtada al-Sadr announced his intention to form an Islamic state in Iraq by establishing a shadow government there, complete with ministries.
 Fighting broke out in Karbala on 13 October 2003 when al-Sadr's men attacked supporters of moderate Shi'ite Grand Ayatollah Ali al-Sistani near the Imam Hussein shrine.